This resource covers the future of computing in the post-transistor age, and the technical hurdles inherent in the pursuit of quantum computing.

 - Google looks to build quantum computer chips (ZDNet)

 - IBM gets grant to help promote quantum computing research (ZDNet)

 - The $50m Intel investment that's bringing quantum computing a little closer to the real world (ZDNet)

-It is possible that quantum computing may be a viable alternative in the future to current transistor-based solutions, though substantial issues in fabrication and mass-manufacturing must be addressed for this to be a viable technology.
-Among these are the present difficulty of building computers that scale to multiple qubits, the ability to initialize qubits to a predictable value, and easing the means by which qubits can be read.
+In a general sense, it is possible that quantum computing may be a viable alternative in the future to current transistor-based solutions, though non-trivial encumbrances in fabrication and mass-manufacturing must be addressed for this to become a viable technology for mass industry adoption.
+Among these encumbrances are the difficulty of building computers which scale to multiple qubits, the ability to initialize qubits to a predictable value, and easing the means by which qubits can be read.